aman-1998/sort_by_frequency_in_C_Language/README.md

 Return value meaning:

-  * < 0 The element pointed by p1 goes before the element pointed by p2
+  * < 0.
+The element pointed by p1 goes before the element pointed by p2

-  * = 0  The element pointed by p1 is equivalent to the element pointed by p2
+  * = 0.
+The element pointed by p1 is equivalent to the element pointed by p2

-  * > 0 The element pointed by p1 goes after the element pointed by p2
+  * greater than 0.
+The element pointed by p1 goes after the element pointed by p2